Associate Human Resources Officer - P2

 - Assist in the preparation of presentations and written outputs on the full range of policy and practical issues related to international and national personnel.

-- Prepare reports such as gender, geographical balance, statistics, etc..
+- Prepare reports such as gender, geographical balance, statistics, and other substantive reports.

-- Assist in the development and implementation of key communication efforts for recruitment.
+- Assist in the development and implementation of key communication efforts tools and material for recruitment.

-- Conduct recruitment process (prepare vacancy announcements, review applications, organize interviews, prepare files for the Appointment and Promotion Board, process reference checks, prepare offers of appointment taking into account the existing policies and rules on benefits and entitlements etc.).
+- Conduct recruitment process (prepare vacancy announcements, review applications, organize interviews, prepare files for the Appointment and Promotion Board, process reference checks, prepare offers of appointment considering the existing policies and rules on benefits and entitlements etc.).

-- Coordinate the various UNITAR Traineeship and Collaborator Programmes.
+- Coordinate the various UNITAR Traineeship and Collaborators Programmes.

 - Maintain UNITAR e-Recruitment tool.